lynnlangit/aws-for-bioinformatics/1_Setup_AWS_account-KELLY/3_Setup_AWS_Role-based_Security.md

 ### Other Things to Know
  - Data is encrypted by default in S3 Storage using an AWS-provided encryption key.
 It is possible for you to supply your own encryption key when your requirements necessitate this.
  - You should use AWS service object tags to help you to identify services instances that have different security requirements.
-They are implemented as key:value tag pairs, i.e. `"lab":"langit-lab"` etc...
+They are implemented as key:value tag pairs, i.e. `"lab":"langitkermode-lab"` etc...

 ### How to learn More
  - 📘 IAM Best practices - [link](https://aws.amazon.com/iam/best-practices/)